This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • More prone to bloatware and driver issues

-Windows laptops vs MacBook comparisons reveal significant advantages for Microsoft's platform.
-The Dell XPS 13 Plus and competitors like the Lenovo ThinkPad X1 Carbon offer superior software compatibility, running everything from specialized engineering applications to AAA gaming titles.
-Windows machines provide hardware flexibility—you can upgrade RAM and storage in many models, something impossible with Apple's unified memory architecture.
-Gaming performance heavily favors Windows, with discrete NVIDIA RTX graphics options delivering 10x the gaming capability of integrated MacBook GPUs.
+But Windows laptops bring real advantages to the table.
+The Dell XPS 13 Plus and Lenovo ThinkPad X1 Carbon run everything—specialized engineering applications, AAA gaming titles, obscure business software your company requires.
+Many Windows machines let you upgrade RAM and storage yourself, something that's impossible with Apple's unified memory architecture.
+Gaming?
+Not even close.
+Windows laptops with discrete NVIDIA RTX graphics deliver about 10x the gaming capability of integrated MacBook GPUs.

-Price consideration is crucial in this matchup.
-Entry-level Windows laptops start around $799 with 16GB RAM and 512GB storage, while comparable MacBook configurations begin at $1,499.
-However, MacBooks retain resale value significantly better, often fetching 60-70% of original price after three years versus 40-50% for Windows machines.
+Price matters here.
+Entry-level Windows laptops start around $799 with 16GB RAM and 512GB storage.
+A comparable MacBook configuration? $1,499.
+That said, MacBooks hold their resale value better—often fetching 60-70% of original price after three years compared to 40-50% for Windows machines.

-The ecosystem factor shouldn't be overlooked.
-If you own an iPhone, iPad, or Apple Watch, the MacBook's integration is unmatched—Universal Clipboard, AirDrop, Handoff, and Continuity features create seamless workflows.
-Windows 11 has improved with Phone Link, but it doesn't match Apple's cohesion.
-Conversely, Windows laptops integrate better with Android devices and offer superior compatibility with enterprise environments running Active Directory and Microsoft 365.
+The ecosystem question is real.
+If you've got an iPhone, iPad, or Apple Watch, the MacBook integration is unmatched.
+Universal Clipboard, AirDrop, Handoff—these features just work.
+Windows 11 has Phone Link now, but it's not the same level of cohesion.
+Flip side: Windows laptops integrate better with Android devices and work more smoothly in enterprise environments running Active Directory and Microsoft 365.

-Build quality varies dramatically among Windows manufacturers, from premium Dell XPS and Lenovo ThinkPad models rivaling MacBook construction to budget options with plastic chassis.
-Apple maintains consistent premium build across its lineup.
 For creative professionals already invested in the Apple ecosystem, MacBooks offer unparalleled battery life and display quality.
-For gamers, engineers, or users requiring specific Windows software, a Windows laptop is the practical choice.
-Budget-conscious buyers will find better value in the Windows ecosystem, where $1,200 buys significantly more RAM and storage than Apple offers at that price point.
+For gamers, engineers, or anyone requiring specific Windows software, a Windows laptop is the practical choice.
+Budget-conscious buyers get better value in the Windows ecosystem—$1,200 buys significantly more RAM and storage than Apple offers at that price point.

 Frequently Asked Questions

-MacBooks significantly outlast most Windows laptops, delivering 15-18 hours of real-world usage compared to 8-10 hours for premium Windows machines.
-Apple's M-series chips are far more power-efficient than Intel and AMD processors, making MacBooks ideal for mobile workers.
+MacBooks win by a mile, delivering 15-18 hours of real-world usage compared to 8-10 hours for premium Windows machines.
+Apple's M-series chips are just way more power-efficient than Intel and AMD processors.
+If you're constantly on the move, MacBooks are the obvious pick.

-Yes, Windows laptops dominate gaming with discrete NVIDIA RTX and AMD Radeon graphics cards, native support for DirectX 12, and access to the full Steam, Epic, and Xbox Game Pass libraries.
-MacBooks can handle casual games but lack the GPU power and game compatibility for serious gaming.
+Absolutely.
+Windows laptops have discrete NVIDIA RTX and AMD Radeon graphics cards, native DirectX 12 support, and access to the full Steam, Epic, and Xbox Game Pass libraries.
+MacBooks can handle casual games, but they don't have the GPU power or game compatibility for serious gaming.

-Most Windows laptops allow RAM and storage upgrades, though newer ultrabooks are increasingly soldered.
-All MacBooks with M-series chips have non-upgradeable unified memory and soldered storage, requiring you to buy the configuration you'll need for the laptop's lifetime—making initial spec selection critical.
+Most Windows laptops let you upgrade RAM and storage, though newer ultrabooks are increasingly soldered.
+All MacBooks with M-series chips have non-upgradeable unified memory and soldered storage.
+You have to buy the configuration you'll need for the entire life of the laptop, so choose your specs carefully upfront.